miscodisco/dhb2026_fanfic_workshop/README.md

 [AI and Data Scraping on the Archive — Archive of Our Own.](https://archiveofourown.org/admin_posts/25888)

 ## Setup and test scipts
-To ensure the session runs as smooth as possible, I encourage you to run the setup script and test script beforehand.
+To ensure the session runs as smooth as possible, I encourage you to do the following setup and test steps.

+1. install Chrome
+We will be using a Chrome driver for the scraping part of the session.
+If you do not have Chrome installed already, please do so.

+2. run setup.sh

 The setup.sh script can be run from the terminal, e.g., in Visual Studio Code like so:
 ```
-bash setup.sh
+source setup.sh
 ```
 The script sets up a virtual environment and installs the necessary dependencies.

+3. run test.py

 After running the setup script, you should make sure everything is setup correctly by running the test.py script: